-Based on the real-life scandal that shocked Victorian-era England, the film tells the story of Euphemia "Effie" Gray.
-At 19, she married the prominent art historian and critic John Ruskin, but Ruskin refused to consummate their marriage.
-Lonely and frustrated Effie is drawn to pre-Raphaelite painter John Everett Millais, and finds a friend and champion in Lady Elizabeth Eastlake.
-After five years trapped in a loveless marriage, Effie will defy the rules of Victorian society...Written by
+Based on the real-life scandal that shocked Victorian-era England, this movie tells the story of Euphemia "Effie" Gray (Dakota Fanning).
+At nineteen, she married the prominent art historian and critic John Ruskin (Greg Wise), but Ruskin refused to consummate their marriage.
+Lonely and frustrated, Effie is drawn to pre-Raphaelite painter John Everett Millais (Tom Sturridge), and finds a friend and champion in Lady Elizabeth Eastlake (Dame Emma Thompson).
+After five years trapped in a loveless marriage, Effie will defy the rules of Victorian society.Written by

 See more »

 The Farmer's Servant

 What a married woman can expect from her husband?...